NVIDIA/NeMo-Skills/docs/agentic_inference/parallel_thinking.md

   --model Qwen/Qwen3-8B \
   --server_gpus 2 \
   --server_type vllm \
-  --output_dir /experiments/qwen3_8b/genselect \
+  --output_dir /experiments/qwen3_8b/gensynthesis \
   ++inference.tokens_to_generate=16384 \
-  ++parallel_thinking.mode=genselect \
+  ++parallel_thinking.mode=gensynthesis \
   ++server.enable_soft_fail=True \
   ++server.context_limit_retry_strategy=reduce_generation
 ```

-The evaluation pipeline would first generate `window_size` solutions (8 by default), and then run genselect with these solutions in the prompt to pick one.
+The evaluation pipeline would first generate `window_size` solutions (8 by default), and then run GenSynthesis with these solutions in the prompt to synthesize a new solution.
-Note that the same model is being used for both solution generation and selection, which we refer to as **Self-GenSelect**.
+Note that the same model is being used for both solution generation and selection, which we refer to as **Self-GenSynthesis**.

 !!!tip
     Parallel Thinking inputs can consume a lot of tokens, especially for large `window_size` values.